calyaconsult/teaser-rotator/README.md

 ## Rotate two rows of teasers

-The Javascript allows the user to move the last element of a two-row arrangement of teasers to the beginning.
+The Javascript allows the user to move the last element of a two-row arrangement of teasers to the beginning in a clockwise rotation.

 ```
 A1 A2 A3